Joint Answering and Explanation for Visual Commonsense Reasoning: Method

 \subsubsection{Knowledge Distillation between QR$\rightarrow$A and QA$\rightarrow$R (KD-R)}

-We argue that the features learned by QR$\rightarrow$A are more reliable than that of QA$\rightarrow$R. The support for this comes from two sides: QR$\rightarrow$A resembles to \emph{raising questions with right answers}, providing explicit evidence for feature learning; leveraging QA$\rightarrow$R to perform reasoning might lead to textual shortcut problem, as discussed in Section~\ref{sec: shorcuts}.
+We argue that the features learned by QR$\rightarrow$A are more reliable than that of QA$\rightarrow$R. The support for this comes from two aspects: QR$\rightarrow$A resembles \emph{raising questions with right answers}, providing explicit evidence for feature learning; leveraging QA$\rightarrow$R to perform reasoning might lead to the textual shortcut problem, as discussed in Section~\ref{sec: shorcuts}.

-To this end, we design another knowledge distillation module to align the feature learning between QR$\rightarrow$A and QA$\rightarrow$R, which maintains the semantic consistency.
-In particular, we firstly leverage the multi-modal fused feature $\boldsymbol{h}^C$ from the $f^{C}(Q, R, I, A_{gt})$ as the teacher feature, where the answer input $A_{gt}$ denotes the ground-truth one.
-As for the fused features $\{\boldsymbol{h}^R_i\}_{i=1}^{|\mathcal{R}|}$ from $f^R$, one is from the right rationale while the others are from the remaining candidates.
-We denote the right one as $\boldsymbol{h}^R_+$ and the false one as $\boldsymbol{h}^R_-$, and estimate the similarity score with the following formula,
+To this end, we design another KD module to align the feature learning between QR$\rightarrow$A and QA$\rightarrow$R, which aims to maintain semantic consistency.
+The intermediate features that are directly inputted to the final classifier are taken as a proxy.
+Specifically, we obtain one teacher feature $\boldsymbol{h}^C_{+}$ from the teacher model $f^{C}$; and several student features $\boldsymbol{h}^R_i$ from the student model $f^{R}$ wherein only one is deemed as positive -- $\boldsymbol{h}^R_+$ according to the ground-truth rationale $R_+$ while others are all negative $\boldsymbol{h}^R_-$.
+Thereafter, we estimate the similarity score with the following formula,

-where $\cdot$ represents the dot product and $s_i$ is the estimated score.
-In its optimal setting, $s_+$ should be larger than $s_-$.
-To enable its training, we adopt the rationale labels as supervision signal and perform KD-R with,
+Especially, $s_+$ should be larger than $s_-$ in optimal condition.
+To enable the training of this module, we adopt the rationale labels as supervision and perform KD-R with,